 Louisiana adopted the learning standards in 2009 with Jindal’s blessing.

-Jindal went as far as to sue the federal Education Department and Secretary Arne Duncan last summer, arguing the department illegally coerced states into adopting them, The Washington Post reported.
-And he made several attempts to have Louisiana back out of the standards, including failed legislation.
+Jindal went as far as to sue the federal Education Department and Secretary Arne Duncan last summer, arguing the department illegally coerced states into adopting them, The Washington Post reported

 In explaining his flip-flop, he told a story about how his 9-year-old son had trouble with Common Core math, saying he disagrees with the philosophy behind the math.
 Jindal got a lot of audience applause when he said his son told his teacher that he couldn’t really explain how he got the answer but knew it was right because it was.